AECCSB/sacb-meeting/location.md

 title: Location
 layout: page
 ---
-The conference will take place in a virtual format.
+The conference will be held at the University of Colorado Anschutz Medical Campus in Aurora, CO.
 Details will be provided soon.